sunpy/sunpy/docs/index.rst

 Next Steps
 ==========

+* :ref:`guide` contains in depth guides for different parts of sunpy.
 * :doc:`Example gallery <generated/gallery/index>` contains short-form guides on accomplishing common tasks using sunpy.
 * :ref:`API reference<reference>` contains a technical description of the inputs, outputs, and behaviour of each component of sunpy core.